blosavio/fastester/README.md

 &nbsp;         [10 100 1000 10000 100000])</code></pre>
       <p>
         However, there&apos;s a problem.
 The function expressions contain <code>range</code> or <code>cycle</code>.
 If we run these benchmarks as is, the evaluation times would include <code>range</code>&apos;s and <code>cycle</code>&apos;s processing times.
-We may want to do that in some cases, but in this &nbsp;scenario, it would be misleading.
+We may want to do that in some other scenarios, but in &nbsp;this case, it would be misleading.
 We want to focus solely on how fast <code>zap</code> can process its elements.
-Let&apos;s extract
-        <code>range</code> to an external expression.
+Let&apos;s extract <code>range</code> to an external expression.
       </p>
       <pre><code>(def range-of-length-n (reduce #(assoc %1 %2 (range %2)) {} [10 100 1000 10000 100000]))</code><br><br><br><code>(defbench zap-inc
 &nbsp;         &quot;faster zap implementation&quot;